tjFogarty/tj.ie-archived/content/posts/improving-client-side-performance.md

 OK, this one is a bit more involved... you can include social media feeds without JavaScript, but you need to have some sort of server-side access to render them.
 You can roll your own using a given social media's SDK, or use a plugin.
 The added bonus of this is being able to style it to match your site.

-I don't have any recommendations on this part, as I ended up rolling my own for Craft CMS, ExpressionEngine, and WordPress on work projects.
+I don't have any recommendations on this part, as I ended up rolling my own for Craft CMS, ExpressionEngine, and WordPress for work projects.
 I used the PHP SDKs for Twitter and Instagram.
 So that can be a fun learning experience.

+It's more straight-forward with WordPress, as you can create a PHP file and include it in your `functions.php` file.
+For Twitter, I used the <a href="https://github.com/J7mbo/twitter-api-php" target="_blank" rel="noopener noreferrer">twitter-api-php</a> package for gathering the latest tweets of an account.

 I'm sure there are solutions out there for your CMS of choice, however, and I'll leave it to you to find one that does the job.
 This isn't an easy-out, I just don't have experience with those plugins.
 Hopefully, it's sparked some investigation on ways you can speed up your projects.